The fate of the oceans: finding solutions

-In recent years it’s become clearer than ever we need to act, and soon because later its to late, to save our oceans.
-They are the heart of our planet a symbol of life and abundance in many cultures.
+In recent years it’s become clearer than ever that we need to act now to help save our oceans.
+They are the heart of our planet, a symbol of life and abundance in many cultures.

 An organ so vast and deep, we’ve thought dumping trash on and in it for years wouldn’t make a mark.
-But it has and it continues to happen with every day waste.
+But it has and continues to happen every day with more waste.

-Of course there are some people trying to do something about this, and as more time passes we humans start to get affected by the decline in ocean health: fisheries around the world are operating at its maximum with no sustainable room to expand to, the acidification rate is at its highest levels, making experts think by the turn of the century we could’ve lost more than half of the worlds ocean species.
-Just in the past year in a tiny bay in Florida there were two massive fish kill events (which happens when entire schools of fishes appear belly up for no apparent reason) since the water was running out of oxygen.
+There are some people trying to do something about this, and as more time passes we humans start to get affected by the decline in ocean health.
+Fisheries around the world are operating at their maximum with no sustainable room to expand to, and the acidification rate is at its highest levels, making experts think by the turn of the century we could lose more than half of the world's ocean species.
+Just in the past year in a tiny bay in Florida, there were two massive fish kill events (which happens when entire schools of fishes appear belly up for no apparent reason) since the water was running out of oxygen.

-“Last year, several countries joined the Global Ocean Alliance and agreed to protect 30 per cent of the ocean by 2030, a target called 30×30.
+“Last year, several countries joined the Global Ocean Alliance and agreed to protect 30% of the ocean by 2030, a target called 30×30.
 If we can achieve this, we can halt biodiversity loss, ensure fish and food for all, and maintain a healthy ocean that can cope with climate change” says Reimer.

-However this ambitious plan couldn’t become a truth sooner.
-MPA’s are not created equal and have different levels of protection, from minimally protected to fully protected; yet they can help to maintain healthy ecosystems and sustainable fisheries.
+However, this ambitious plan couldn’t become a reality sooner.
+MPAs have different levels of protection, from minimally protected to fully protected; yet they can help to maintain healthy ecosystems and sustainable fisheries.
 They are less able to help with other targets, like reducing pollution or the impacts of acidification.
-Like Reimer clarifies, MPA regulations end at their boundaries, but our harmful impacts do not.
-MPAs are one type of tool in a larger toolbox that also includes fisheries management, shipping regulations, climate change policies and more.